wevertoum/guia-presbiteriano-gyn/README.md

 # guia-presbiteriano-gyn
-todas as igrejas presbiterianas de goiania organizadas aqui!
+todas as igrejas presbiterianas do Sínodo Brasil Central